cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

     └── libsome_library.a
 ```

-This is all great, all of our binary and header files are where we want them to be.
+With this, all of our binary and header files are where we want them to be.
 But we still need to somehow tell CMake where to find them!

-#### 3. Setting up CMake files in the `install` folder
+#### 3. Creating export files

-As a final step, we need to create and install all those `*export` files we've talked about at the start of this tutorial.
+For that we need to create and install all those `*export` files we've talked about at the start of this tutorial.

-For that, we need to change all those `install(TARGETS ...)` commands (one in our case) to add an `EXPORT` entry to them:
+One classical way to do this is to change all those `install(TARGETS ...)` commands for each of our library targets (one in our case) to add an `EXPORT` entry to them:

 ```cmake
 install(